I'm writing a simple for...in

 It's a string because standard arrays in JavaScript aren't really arrays at all¹, they're objects with properties for the array entries, and object property names (keys) are strings, Symbols, or (soonish) private names.

-, but you can convert it to a number, or use other forms such as a standardfor
+You can't make it a number by default in a for-in, but you can convert it to a number, or use other forms such as a standard for or a forEach call:

-to loop through an array is almost always an anti-pattern.
-See my answer here for a thorough rundown of your various options for looping through arrays.¹ That's a post on my anemic little blog.
+Using for-in to loop through an array is almost always an anti-pattern.
+See my answer here for a thorough rundown of your various options for looping through arrays.